Three-day course | International Summer School

 Please note that no computer practicals are included with the focus instead on interpretation of statistical concepts and results of analyses.

 Basic knowledge of epidemiology and statistics is assumed.
 The course is founded on the prognosis research framework introduced by the PROGRESS partnership, described in a series of 4 articles published in BMJ/PLoS Medicine in February 2013.
 The PROGnosis RESearch Strategy partnership is a collaboration led by Keele University (Richard Riley, Peter Croft, Daniëlle van der Windt), UCL (Harry Hemingway, Aroon Hingorani), London School of Hygiene and Tropical Medicine (Pablo Perel, Ian Roberts), Bart’s Heart Centre (Adam Timmis) and the University of Oxford (Douglas Altman).

 The course is hosted by the Keele Centre for Prognosis Research and will take place on the rural campus of Keele University.
-The course fee will be £795 when registering on or before 31 March 2019 (including all meals and 2 nights’ accommodation), and £895 from 1 April 2019.

 If you'd like to speak to someone in person, then please call the events team on +44 (0) 1782 732020.